zionashirwada/Real-Time-Event-Ticketing-System-W2051760/README.md

 ## 📍 Overview

-This Real-Time Event Ticketing System is designed to manage concurrent ticket releases by vendors and purchases by customers, leveraging multi-threading and the Producer-Consumer pattern.
-The system maintains data integrity in a dynamic, real-time environment and provides essential reporting features, making it ideal for handling high-demand events with concurrent ticketing needs.
-This system demonstrates the power of handling concurrent requests using multithreading.
+This Real-Time Event Ticketing System manages concurrent ticket releases and purchases by leveraging the Producer-Consumer pattern with a multithreaded architecture.
+The system is composed of a Spring Boot backend and an Angular frontend, connected via REST APIs and WebSocket for real-time communication.

 ---